 Third, gray zone conflict must be mutually preferred by both sides in a contest.
 By its nature either side in a gray zone conflict can escalate, but neither side chooses to do so.
 Although consistent with the assumptions behind theories of wars limited by cost (i.e., stability-instability paradox), this theory is based on dyadic preferences, not monadic ones.
-The initiator prefers gray zone conflict to a larger contest, either out of fear of retaliation or because it appears to be a more efficient way to achieve its objectives.
-The target tolerates gray zone conflict either because it is not willing to escalate given the nature of the dispute or because it believes it can resist efficiently with limited means.
 The target would rather have the opponent engage in gray zone conflict than engage in overt warfare as a result of the target’s own reaction to the provocation.
 Anticipating this, the attacker selects technologies that deliberately obfuscate its intentions or complicates attribution.
 This is done more for the benefit of the target, to relieve it from an obligation to respond forcefully to provocation, rather than for the benefit of the initiator, to enable it to escape retaliation.
 Covert conflict is a form of collusion between adversaries to avoid mutually harmful escalation (Carson 2015; Carson 2018).
 Cases like Russia’s “little green men” in Crimea can also be understood as efforts to work around opponents’ red lines by “advancing without attacking” in order to achieve objectives without resorting to major war (Altman 2017).

 Two Logics for Gray Zone Conflict

-The gray zone is different from peace because it is directed military or political maneuvering that is designed to change the status quo.
-By directed, we mean political/military maneuvering that has another international actor in mind as opposed to general military actions during peacetime like weapons testing or modernization.
-When states compete peacefully, competition is typically resolved through institutional or legal mechanisms as opposed to through conflict.
 An actor undertakes gray zone conflict when the expected benefits of doing so exceed the expected payoffs from ordinary competition and traditional conflict.
 This gives rise to two possible preference orderings:

 Gray zone ≿ Ordinary competition ≿ High intensity conflict